 Jesse Creed is a corporate associate in the Los Angeles office of Munger, Tolles & Olson.
-Mr. Creed’s practice focuses on mergers and acquisitions, including buy-side and sell-side representations in auctions of private companies, fundamental transactions involving public and private companies and nonprofits, and other forms of business transactions and investments.
+Mr. Creed’s practice focuses on mergers and acquisitions, including buy-side and sell-side representations in auctions, fundamental transactions involving public and private companies and nonprofits, and other forms of business transactions and investments.
 Mr. Creed has counseled business organizations, including private equity funds and nonprofits, on corporate governance and structure.
 He has also advised businesses in the digital ecosystem on intellectual property compliance issues and product architecture.

-- BlackLine Systems, an enterprise financial software company, in the sale of a majority interest to Silver Lake Sumeru
+- BlackLine Systems, an enterprise financial software company, in the sale of a majority interest to Silver Lake Sumeru.

-- Motion Picture and Television Fund, a nonprofit dedicated to providing services to members of the entertainment industry, in the sale of its healthcare business to UCLA Health
+- Motion Picture and Television Fund, a nonprofit dedicated to providing services to members of the entertainment industry, in the sale of its healthcare business to UCLA Health.

 - Museum of Contemporary Art on real property matters related to its Bunker Hill location